robb-j/nova-yaml/yaml.novaextension/README.md

 You can define these globally or per-project inside of Nova.

 > **Note:** global and per-project custom tags are not merged.
-> If you have global tags you will need to duplicate them if you want per-project tags.
+> If you have global tags you will need to duplicate them if you want to use per-project tags.

 Each line of the configuration should be a separate tag you want to add.
-It can optionally have a type too, which Yaml Extension will check the value of.
+It can optionally have a type, which Yaml Extension will check the value of.

 The type can be either `scalar`, `mapping` or `sequence`, for more information, [look here](https://github.com/redhat-developer/yaml-language-server#adding-custom-tags).